What are Indonesia’s Latest Guidelines on International Travel?

 Upon arrival, travelers will be sorted into their categories as well as data collection by airport officials.

-All passengers will head towards the health document verification area, which includes being checked for their vaccination certificates, e-HAC forms, COVID-19 PCR tests from their country of origin.
-At this point, officials will classify the quarantine locations for travelers.
+All passengers will head towards the health document verification area, which includes being checked for their vaccination certificates, and e-HAC forms.

-Passengers will then go through to immigration and customs.
+Passengers will then go through immigration and customs.

-After immigration, passengers will wait at a holding area under the supervision of personnel from the airforce before proceeding to quarantine.
-They will also be given the results of their COVID test.
+After immigration, passengers will wait at a holding area under the supervision of personnel from the airforce.

-Passengers will be escorted to their quarantine locations by bus.
+Passengers will be allowed to continue on their journey.

 Quarantine for foreign travelers